Updated on May 17th, 2022 by Aristofanis Papadatos

 As dividends are paramount for income-oriented investors, most investors in this category will likely avoid the stock.
 However, the rest of investors should not dismiss the stock solely for the absence of a dividend.
 When a business has tremendous growth potential, management should focus exclusively on investing in the business in the best possible way and not be distracted with a meaningless dividend.

 There are many examples of companies that have rewarded their shareholders with exceptional returns even though they have never paid a dividend.
-Just to name a few, Amazon (AMZN), Alphabet (GOOG) and Netflix (NFLX) have offered life-changing returns without paying a dividend to their shareholders.
+Just to name a few, Amazon (AMZN), Alphabet (GOOG) and Tesla (TSLA) have offered life-changing returns without paying a dividend to their shareholders.

 Of course, Lyft still has a long way to go to produce impressive returns, as the company is not likely to achieve positive free cash flows anytime soon.
 This separates Lyft from other free cash flow positive tech giants such as Amazon and Alphabet, neither of which pay a dividend.

 Lyft is growing its revenue at a tremendous pace and has exciting growth potential ahead.
-The pandemic has temporarily disrupted the growth trajectory of Lyft this year but the pandemic is likely to subside at some point next year.
-As a result, Lyft will return to growth mode next year.
+The pandemic temporarily disrupted the growth trajectory of Lyft in 2020 but the company has returned to growth mode.